History of the nude in art: Baroque

 The Triumph of Galatea (1635), by Nicolas Poussin, Philadelphia Museum of Art.

-In the French field, Nicolas Poussin, an artist of a serene classicism, was perhaps the inaugurator of the academic nude, for being cultured and idealized, based on the representation in images of the erudite culture that had mythology and ancient history as its thematic base.
-Of Raphaelesque influence, he was interested in anatomy, elaborating conscientiously all his works, conceived both in a plastic and intellectual sense.
-He was interested in archaeology, inaugurating with Claude Lorrain the so called "historical landscape", where a landscape frame is used to place various historical or mythological figures, along with architecture or ruins of antiquity.
+In the French field, Nicolas Poussin, an artist of serene classicism, was perhaps the inaugurator of the academic nude, for being cultured and idealized, based on the representation of erudite culture in images, with mythology and ancient history as its thematic base.
+Of Raphaelesque influence, he was interested in anatomy, elaborating all his works conscientiously, conceived in both a plastic and an intellectual sense.
+He was interested in archaeology, inaugurating with Claude Lorrain the so-called "historical landscape", where a landscape frame is used to place various historical or mythological figures, along with architecture or ruins of antiquity.
 His works include: Apollo and Daphne (1625), Apollo and Bacchus (1627), Echo and Narcissus (1628), Parnassus (1630), Cephalus and Aurora (1630), Midas and Bacchus (1630), The Empire of Flora (1631), The Triumph of Galatea (1634), Bacchanal (1634–1635), Adoration of the Golden Calf (1636), Venus and Aeneas (1639), etc. Other classicist-inspired artists were: Simon Vouet (Cupid and Psyche, 1626; Sleeping Venus, 1630–1640), Charles Le Brun (Death of Meleager, 1658; The Labors of Hercules, 1658–1661) and Jacques Blanchard (Angelica and Medoro, 1630; Danae, 1630–1633; Venus and the Three Graces surprised by a mortal, 1631–1633).

-In the "full baroque" (second half of the seventeenth century), decorative and ornate style, with a predilection for optical effects (trompe-l'oeil) and luxurious and exuberant scenography, many artists worked on the decoration of the Palace of Versailles, a style that spread to the rest of France.
+In the "full baroque" (second half of the seventeenth century), decorative and ornate style, with a predilection for optical effects (trompe-l'oeil) and luxurious and exuberant scenography, many artists worked on the decoration of the Palace of Versailles.
+This style spread to the rest of France.
 The nude developed notably in sculpture, filling squares and gardens throughout France, with artists such as Pierre Puget (Milon of Crotona, 1671–1682; Perseus and Andromeda, 1685) and François Girardon (Apollo tended by the nymphs, 1666; The Rape of Proserpina, 1677).
 He also excelled in the field of applied arts, especially in bronze and porcelain, and even carving and stewing in cabinetmaking.

 The Martyrdom of Saint Philip (1639), by Jusepe de Ribera, Museo del Prado, Madrid.

-Spain continued to be an artistically chaste and demure country at this time, where the nude was seen with modest eyes.
+Spain remained an artistically chaste and demure country at this time, where the nude was viewed with modesty.
 Thus, an artist like Bartolomé Esteban Murillo only shows nude figures in the infantile forms that populate his scenes of the Virgin, with her child Jesus and her putti, her little angels that play and fly everywhere in the sacred space of his works.
-However, at this time a certain openness began, and a man of the Church like Friar Juan Rizi justified the nude human figure in his Treatise on Wise Painting, of which he made a detailed anatomical study, accompanied by numerous illustrations in his own handwriting.
+However, at this time, a certain openness began, and a man of the Church, like Friar Juan Rizi, justified the nude human figure in his Treatise on Wise Painting, which he studied in detail, accompanied by numerous illustrations in his own handwriting.
 It should also be noted that the Hispanic monarchs were great collectors of nudes, from Charles V to Philip IV, and for this purpose was intended the Golden Tower of the Royal Alcazar of Madrid, once a real museum of the nude.